 6. Once you’re in Canada, open a bank account at a bank or credit union in your city.
 To do this, you’ll have to show your landed immigrant papers and identification.

 Things to know about bringing jewelry and valuables

 - Valuable jewelry (i.e., rings, necklaces, earrings, etc.)

 You have to declare the items that you’re bringing to Canada on the Personal Effects Accounting Document, and prepare a separate list for goods that will follow at a later date.
 Have your valuables assessed by a professional valuers before you arrive.
 Make sure to insure your jewelry and valuables in case of loss or damage during shipping.

-You do not have to pay a fee (known as a duty) for items that you declare.
-However, you will have to pay a duty on any items that have not been used.
+You will have to a pay a fee (known as a duty) for items that are valued over CAN $10,0000 and on any items that have not been used.